GiovanniPettorru/HybridDataset_for_RSSbasedLocalization/README.md

 </p>

 The purpose of this dataset is to provide real RSS measurements, thus affected by propagation disturbances such as typical of these scenarios, by means of which to be able to test RSS-based localization algorithms.
-The dataset consists of 6 columns, named Timestamp, Date ISO, Rx Power [dBm], Relative Coordinates [m], Target Coordinates [m], Distance Target - Anchor [m], respectively.
+Each CSV consists of 6 columns, named Timestamp, Date ISO, Rx Power [dBm], Relative Coordinates [m], Target Coordinates [m], Distance Target - Anchor [m], respectively.
 The Timestamp and Date ISO data refer to the time instant at which the Target node acquires the probe request to which the Rx Power [dBm] data refers.
 The data Relative Coordinates [m] refers to the coordinates of the anchor node in the reference scenario while Distance Target - Anchor [m] refers to the distance between the anchor node and the target node.
 The data element Target Coordinates [m] refers to the relative coordinates of the target in the reference scenario.

 ## Devices
 Two types of devices were used to conduct the acquisition campaign: Raspberry Pi 4 model B for the Target node, Raspberry Pi Zero W for the anchor nodes.